minetest-edu/automata/README.md

 Remember that zero is a valid option (for survival at least, not birth -- in this version) so that single nodes will grow with rules like n=4, 01234/14.
 The rest of the form fields have defaults, but if set allow you to control the direction of growth, the plane that the automata operate in, the trail of dead cells they leave behind (can be set to "air"), etc.

+### Mode 1, activating inactive cells you have placed in the map:
-When you hit "activate" all inactive cells you have placed will start growing.
+When you hit "Activate" all inactive cells you have placed will start growing (this option will be missing if no inactive cells have been placed).

+### Mode 2, activating a single node at your current location
+When you hit "Single" a single cell will be placed at your current location and the rules you have filled out will be applied.
+This means the cell will die unless it has a zero in the survival rules: 0xx/xxx eg, 01234/14

+### Mode 3, importing a Game of Life entitry from the supplied .LIF collection
+Alternatively you can select a Game of Life pattern from the right-hand list.
+Double clicking will give a description.
+Some of these patterns are extremely large and are actually more like huge machines made of smaller patterns set in precise relation to eachother.
+Clicking "Import" will create the selected pattern, with the selected rules, relative to your current location.
+(Most of these patterns are intended for standard Conway 23/3 rules but some are intended for variations on these rules.
+If that is the case the alternate rules, or any you have entered, will be used.)

 ## Known Issues
 Leaving the game leaves all active and inactive automata cells in the map dormant forever.
-Persistence will be in the next release.
+Persistence will be in a future release.

 ## Next Steps in Development
 - improve the form: